-Additionally, the Library reports the following nonmajor fund type:
+Additionally, the Library reports the following nonmajor funds:

-The Special Revenue Funds account for the revenue sources that are legally restricted to expenditures for specific purposes.
+The special revenue funds account for the revenue sources that are legally restricted to expenditures for specific purposes.
 Certain federal and state grant proceeds and private foundation restricted donations are accounted for in special revenue funds.